vblanco20-1/vulkan-guide/docs/new_chapter_3/building_pipeline.md

 In our vertex shader, we have a hardcoded array of positions, and we index into it from `gl_VertexIndex`.
 This works in a similar way to LocalThreadID on compute shaders worked.
 For every invocation of the vertex shader, this will be a different index, and we can use it to process out vertex, which will write into the fixed function gl_Position variable.
-As the array is only of lenght 3, if we tried to render more than 3 vertices (1 triangle) this will error.
+As the array is only of length 3, if we tried to render more than 3 vertices (1 triangle) this will error.

 In our fragment shader, we will declare an output at layout = 0 (this connects to the render attachments of the render pass), and we have a simple hardcoded red output.